dobraczka/kiez/NEW_IN_THIS_RELEASE.md

-New in 0.3.0
+New in 0.3.1
 ============

-- More possibilities to instantiate Kiez
-- Single-source use simplified
+- Relaxed some version constraints of dependencies
-- Enhanced documentation
+- Enhanced documentation and some type hint problems